Hantavirus

 The hantavirus genome consists of three single-stranded negative-sense RNA segments that encode one protein each: an RNA-dependent RNA polymerase (RdRp), a spike glycoprotein precursor, and the N protein.
 Segments are encased in N proteins to form ribonucleoprotein (RNP) complexes that each have a copy of RdRp attached.
 RNP complexes are surrounded by a lipid envelope that has spike proteins emanating from its surface.
 Replication begins when spikes attach to the surface of cells.
 After entering the cell, the envelope fuses with endosomes and lysosomes, which empties RNPs into the cytoplasm.
 RdRp then transcribes the genome to produce messenger RNA (mRNA) for translation by host ribosomes to produce viral proteins and replicates the genome for progeny viruses.
 Old World hantaviruses assemble in the Golgi apparatus and obtain their envelope from it, before being transported to the cell membrane to leave the cell via exocytosis.
 New World hantaviruses assemble near the cell membrane and obtain their envelope from it as they leave the cell by budding from its surface.

 Hantaviruses were first discovered following the Korean War.
-During the war, HFRS was a common ailment in soldiers stationed near the Hantan river.
-In 1978 in South Korea, the first hantavirus was isolated, Hantaan virus, and was shown to be responsible for the outbreak during the war.
+During the war, HFRS was a common ailment in soldiers stationed near the Hantan River.
+The first hantavirus was isolated in 1978 in South Korea and was named Hantaan virus.
+It was shown to be responsible for the outbreak during the war.
 Within a few years, other hantaviruses that cause HFRS were discovered throughout Eurasia.
-In 1982, the World Health Organization gave HFRS its name, and in 1987, hantaviruses were classified for the first time.
-They collectively bear the name of Hantaan virus and the Hantan river.
+In 1982, the World Health Organization gave HFRS its name, and in 1987, hantaviruses were classified as a genus for the first time.
 In 1993, an outbreak of HPS occurred in the Four Corners region in the United States, which led to the discovery of pathogenic New World hantaviruses and the second disease caused by hantaviruses.
-Since then, hantaviruses have been found not just in rodents but also moles, shrews, and bats.
+Since then, hantaviruses have been found not just in rodents but also in moles, shrews, and bats.